Skip to main content

 "This sounds exciting.
 And promising too."
 Bondita nodded.

 "I wish others would be too."
 Batuk shook his head.
-"Everyone wants a doctor, engineer, barrister.
+"Everyone wants a doctor, an engineer, a barrister.
 What do you want to be?"

 "Honestly speaking, I haven't thought of it until now.
 I am thinking of asking Barrister Babu."